itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 The official React docs have a great guide about how to [think about your component structure](https://facebook.github.io/react/docs/thinking-in-react.html).

-One of my favorite qualities of React is the ablitiy to compose components in your render function as JSX, effectivly treating them as if you're using custom HTML elements containing whatever you'd like and taking in any attributes you'd like.
-JSX is just JavaScript, so you can pass in anything to props AND regular HTML attributes that you can cram into a JavaScript expression, including arrow functions.
+One of my favorite qualities of React is the ability to compose components in your render function as JSX, effectively treating them as if you're using custom HTML elements containing whatever you'd like, taking in any attributes you'd like.
+JSX is just JavaScript, so you can pass in JaveScript expressions to component props as well as regular HTML attributes.
+These JavaScript expressions can include arrow functions as well.

->Digression: One great use for arrow functions in React's synthetic DOM event attributes is when you want to pass an argument to an `onClick` event.
-The native `onclick` handler won't let you pass your own arguments to it since `onclick` itself receives the mouse click event as its only argument.
+>Digression: One great handy use for arrow functions in React's synthetic DOM event attributes is when you want to pass an argument to an `onClick` event.
+The native `onclick` handler only accepts a function reference with no parameters. `onclick` will pass along the click event object to the function its calling as that function's parameter.
 You can get around this easily in React:
 ```jsx
 <a
   className='btn btn-danger delete-button'